 Research & Commentary: Privatization

-The Heartland Institute examines privatization and identifies some of the benefits it can provide if done correctly: “Privatization has been successful in streamlining government services, reducing costs, and creating more private-sector jobs.”
+This Heartland Institute Research & Commentary examines privatization and outlines some of the benefits it can provide if done correctly: “Privatization has been successful in streamlining government services, reducing costs, and creating more private-sector jobs.”

 Government-Run Liquor Stores